Let’s face it. We’ve all met a passive-aggressive coworker before.

 A passive-aggressive coworker is less likely to underperform and come up with excuses if you provide them with clear expectations.

 For example, Paymo allows you to add tasks with a deadline, followed by a task description to enlist the next steps to complete it.
-If too complex, break them down into several rearrangeable subtasks, each one with its own formatting options and attachable links.
+If too complex, break them down into several rearrangeable subtasks, each with its own formatting options and attachable links.

 Subtasks in Paymo

 5. Present the consequences

 It sucks to be the bearer of bad news.
-But when the entire team’s productivity and morale are at stake, you have to bite the bullet.
+But you must bite the bullet when the entire team’s productivity and morale are at stake.

 Agree with the persistent passive-aggressive coworker about the consequences of their behavior.
 Perhaps you could move them to support if they don’t turn in a major task by the date they’ve promised so fervently.
-Or refuse to brief them about the meeting agenda once it started.
+Or refuse to brief them about the meeting agenda once it starts.

-The point here is not to penalize them, but to curb their behavior while protecting the team at the same time.
-Therefore, frame all your further conversations in terms of team goals rather than individual inefficiencies.
+The point here is not to penalize them but to curb their behavior while protecting the team at the same time.
+Therefore, frame all your further conversations regarding team goals rather than individual inefficiencies.

-“Let’s talk about how we’re going to successfully deliver this project” sounds way much better than a phrase starting with “It’s your fault because…”.
+“Let’s talk about how we’re going to deliver this project successfully” sounds way much better than a phrase starting with “It’s your fault because…”.

 Can you rehabilitate a passive-aggressive coworker?

 Dealing with a passive-aggressive coworker is one thing, but trying to rehabilitate one is a whole different story.

 For those of you with enough willpower, start by understanding their true motives.
-Don’t label them, as they might be unaware of this term as well as their behavior.
+Don’t label them, as they might be unaware of this term and their behavior.
 Not to mention how threatened they’ll feel.

 Again, turn the conversation around the team and business goals.
-Make them understand how their sloppiness is making your company unprofessional in your client’s eyes, minimizing the chances of ever doing business with you.
+Make them understand how their sloppiness makes your company unprofessional in your client’s eyes, minimizing the chances of ever doing business with you.

-However, if you don’t see any improvements in the following two months, consider firing them – regardless if they’re your top developer, sales rep, you name it.
+However, if you don’t see any improvements in the following two months, consider firing them—regardless if they’re your top developer or sales rep, you name it.
 Otherwise, they’ll continue to spread negativity and eventually slow the team down.

 Gary Vee nailed it when he said: